Tom Cruise, an idol and many memories

 Unrivaled, spectacular, a great actor, and as young as in the first Top Gun movie; well, yes, he is a few years older, but there are scenes in which he would have sworn that he was twenty-five years old.

-I’m about to do a movie review of Top Gun 2, but since we bought the movie tickets I’ve already had it, of course… you never know, well, but now I can confirm that it’s one of those movies that I would see again and again.
+I am about to write a movie review of Top Gun 2, but since we bought the movie tickets I had already won, of course… you never know, well, but now I can confirm that it is one of those movies that I would see again and again again.

+Before starting the film, I loved the detail of Tom Cruise to dedicate a few words to the viewers.

-The film has had it all; melancholic moments in which I have been in tears, romantic moments, not as many as in the first film, which I have been grateful for, since the action predominated we have been in tension almost the entire film, and I would even say that it has short fact, I stayed until I saw the last credits, I wanted more, if I could have stayed for the next session.
+The film has had it all; melancholic moments in which I have been in tears, romantic moments, not as many as in the first film, which I have been grateful for, since the action predominates we have been in tension almost the entire film, and I would even say that it has short fact, I stayed until I saw the last credits, I wanted more, if I could have, I’ll stay for the next session.

 The plot has been great, very well linked, focusing on resolving issues from the past that were pending, all without losing that unique personality of Maverick, his rebellious character, his courage and companionship, his mastery and his mischievous smile that continues to make us fall in love. after thirty-six years.